risk-first/website/practices/Estimates.md

 Why is it so bad?
 The problem with a developer answering a question such as:

-> "How long will it take to deliver X"
+> "How long will it take to deliver X?"

 Is the following: